Longest flights: Direct flights (top 30, by city pair great-circle distance)

 A direct flight between an origin and final destination has an intermediate stop, with all segments having the same flight number and using the same aircraft.
 In the following table, the "Origin – Destination" column lists the great-circle distance between the origin and final destination, excluding the stop.
-The "All Sectors" column lists the total great-circle distance from the origin to the stop to the final destination.
+The "All Sectors" column lists the total great-circle distance between the origin and the final destination, including the intermediate stop.